mixailche/permutation-decoding/README.md

     + `-dp` - minimum distance between $P$-matrices in the decompositions of distinct permutations used by decoder; integer
     + `-du` - minimum distance between $U$-matrices; integer

-If the value of the `-nperms` argument is greater than the total amount of the permutations equivalence classes, program stucks in an infinite loop.
+If the value of the `-nperms` argument is greater than the total number of the permutations equivalence classes, program stucks in an infinite loop.

 #### Example
 ```